codecrafters-io/build-your-own-redis/solutions/go/init/explanation.md

-The entry point for your Redis implementation is in `server.go`.
+The entry point for your Redis implementation is in `app/server.go`.

 Study and uncomment the relevant code: